callum603/smf-discord-chat/README.md

 		}`
 	Updating the include line to ensure it points to where you have uploaded that file.

+15)	Open bot.py from the scripts folder and update line 14 to use the channel ID you want the bot to post into

-15) You can set the run.sh file to be ran on server reboot if you want the bot to always be running, this can be done via cron
+16)	You can set the run.sh file to be ran on server reboot if you want the bot to always be running, this can be done via cron

 # DISCLAIMER